telerik/maui-docs/controls/accordion/states.md

 ## Collapsed/Expanded States

-In the Accordion control each item provides a header that expands when clicked, showing more information.
+In the Accordion control, each item provides a header that expands when clicked, showing more information.
 The control is designed in such a way that opening one `AccordionItem` automatically closes the previously displayed content.

 There can be only one expanded item at a time indicated by `IsExpanded` property of the [AccordionItem]({%slug accordion-accordion-item%}) object.